-Other M's "Pixel Hunts".
+Then you have the "Pixel Hunts".
 There are several scenes where the player is locked and immobilized in a first-person viewpoint until they spot some background detail.
-Unfortunately, such details were almost all extremely difficult to notice, from a splotch of green blood in a grassy area to a brown caterpillar in a dark brown room.
-These moments killed the flow of the game and often became a Guide Dang It.
+Unfortunately, such details are almost all extremely difficult to notice, from a splotch of green blood in a grassy area to a brown caterpillar in a dark brown room.
+These moments kill the flow of the game and often become a Guide Dang It!.
 Worse still, the final boss is one of these, and can kill Samus in a matter of seconds.

 In a broad sense, the "Authorization" mechanic, in which, instead of losing all upgrades at the start and gradually replacing them as time goes on, Samus gets the use of various aspects of her suit "authorized" over the course of the game.
-So expect to be trudging through deadly lava for a good fifteen minutes, before Mission Control finally allows you the environmental protection of the Varia Suit that you already have.
-The mechanic so flew in the face of basic logic, that the idea that Samus and her commanding officer are in an abusive relationship seemed to be the only logical explanation.
+So expect to be trudging through a procession of lethally hot rooms for a good fifteen minutes, before Mission Control finally allows you the environmental protection of the Varia Suit that you already have.
+The mechanic so flies in the face of basic logic, that the idea that Samus and her commanding officer are in an abusive relationship seems to be the only logical explanation.

 Aerial levels in Drakengard are, sadly, half the game.
 They start off all right, but then the enemies gain homing attacks.
 Every last one of the enemies, that is.
 You have homing shots yourself (albeit weaker than non-homing) and a magic-attack "bomb," but in order to gain all the weapons, you have to clear several aerial missions without using the magic attack and under strict time limits.
 It doesn't help that you can't "hover" (this was fixed in Drakengard 2), making aiming a game of luck, and that you turn so very slowly.